Doping hearing to decide Russian skater's Olympic fate

 Russia is competing in the Beijing Olympics as ROC, short for Russian Olympic Committee, without its anthem or flag.
 That’s because of the fallout from years of doping disputes including steroid use and cover-ups at the 2014 Winter Olympics, which Russia hosted.

-Another scandal could extend their two-year ban beyond its scheduled December end.
+Another scandal could extend its two-year ban beyond the scheduled December end.

 More AP Winter Olympics: https://apnews.com/hub/winter-olympics and https://twitter.com/AP_Sports